iTechUz/js-interview/Function-questions.md

 ### Questions about `functions`  in JavaScript

-### What are arrow functions and what benefits do they bring in your code?
+### 1.What are arrow functions and what benefits do they bring in your code?
 - [x] Answer:

 Arrow functions were introduced in ES6 and are a shorthand version of writing traditional functions.
 They save room and can make code more easily readable, are quicker to write, and can make coding more efficient.
 They also inherit the parent version of `this`.